iontank/ThrowingBagels/README.md

 `32,100,4`: this would drive 32 channels of output, for strips 100 pixels long, and expects each LED to need 4 bytes (an RGBW LED).
 For LED UDP RX, this also sets the expected packet size- each packet should contain 50 pixels for all 32 channels (see [the UDP RX Readme](src/net/README.md) for more details).

+`scripts/provision` will also prompt you for this information during the install.

 ## Your own ThrowingBagles software
 To build your own application running on the BeagleBone, you must include two files.
 First, you need to include `ledstrips.h` into your C code, and you must include a LUT: either `gamma8.h` (recommended), `linear.h`, or your own custom LUT.

+From there, you need to flatten your frames into a stripwise structure, e.g. you should be able to access individual pixels using `fb[(y*w)+x]` (that access the pixel at the given x/y coordinate in a 1D version of your framebuffer).
+See [modes.h](src/demos/modes.h) for examples.